yast/yast.github.io/README.md

 [![Documentation Status](https://readthedocs.org/projects/yastgithubio/badge/?version=latest)](https://readthedocs.org/projects/yastgithubio/?badge=latest)

-Repository to host the Yast landing page (http://yast.github.io) and some general Yast documentation.
+Repository to host the YaST landing page (http://yast.github.io) and some general YaST documentation.
 This is still in work in progress, so please take a look to the [TODO.txt](TODO.txt) file to see where your help is needed.

-Yast is a complex project spread over a big amount of repositories in Github.
+YaST is a complex project spread over a big amount of repositories in Github.
 The main goal of the page is to provide a clear view of the whole project at a central point for both users and developers, but with a stronger focus in the later.